eCommerce and the Customer Service Effect

-- Invest in chatbots: Many websites use chatbots now and they can be a cheap and effective way to deal with customer service issues, as many consumers will head direct to your website to make a complaint or request.
+- Invest in chatbots: Many websites use chatbots now and they can be a cheap and effective way to deal with customer service issues, as many consumers will head directly to your website to make a complaint or request.

-Growing consumer demand is having both a positive and negative impact on many ecommerce and online retailers.
+Growing consumer demand is having both a positive and negative impact on many eCommerce and online retailers.
 Make sure your business doesn’t lose focus of this and get started with Whistl for further delivery and fulfilment solutions.

 Share this article